 Contextual information has been widely recognized as an important modeling dimension in various social science and technological disciplines and is becoming more and more important for enhancing recommendation results and retrieval performance.

 There have been several CARS workshops organized in the past, including a successful workshop that was held last year with more than 100 participants, where the addition of contextual information to traditional recommender systems has been discussed.
 While a substantial amount of research has already been performed, many existing approaches to context-aware recommender systems (CARS) focus on the so-called 'representational view' that incorporates pre-defined and static contextual factors (such as time and location) in the recommendation process.
+Furthermore, to capture implicit context patterns, deep learning approaches can extract latent contextual representations using embedding in low-dimensional spaces.
+These neural embeddings enable recommender systems to identify latent contextual factors that traditional methods might overlook, adapting to evolving contextual dimensions through transformer architectures and self-supervised learning techniques.

 Topics of interest